susavlsh10/susavlsh10.github.io/_pages/about.md

   - /about.html
 ---

-Computer Engineer | PhD student
+Computer Engineering | PhD student
 -------------------

 Working on democratizing deep learning and AI by building hardware efficient and scalable systems.